jaredkrinke/cl-micropm/README.md

 # cl-micropm

-A very minimalist "package manager" for Common Lisp in under 200 LOC.
+A very minimalist "package manager" for Common Lisp in under 150 LOC.

 ## How it works

 1. Load `cl-micropm.lisp`.
-Since it's a single file, you don't need to have ASDF load the system definition, but it's there if you need it.

 2. Run `(micropm:setup <your-system-name>)`.
-It doesn't directly use quicklisp, but this will fetch the quicklisp system sources and build the quicklisp dependency index, and then fetch the system dependencies using these data.
-By default, it will create git submodules in the `lisp-systems` folder.

-3. Tweak the `lisp-systems` to your needs, whether you need to freeze a dependency on a particular branch or commit, etc.

-Once all your deps are setup in `lisp-systems`, you can just run the normal flow with `(micropm:setup-asdf-registry)`.

-You can also skip `(micropm:setup <your-system-name>)` and just manually add the deps into `lisp-systems` if you want to do that, by reading the quicklisp dependency index.

-**Note**: The old version used an `.envrc` file and pulled the dependencies from quicklisp in a Docker container.
-See the `old` branch if you want to use that instead.
+It uses a snapshot of Quicklisp's dependency index to fetch system dependencies.
+By default, it will create git submodules in `../deps/`.
+Use `:clone t` to clone instead of creating submodules and `:dry-run t` to do a "dry run" (print commands that will be run, but don't actually run them).

 ## Goals